Using a YubiKey with the Journalist Interface¶

 In the section titled OATH-HOTP parameters, uncheck the box for OATH Token Identifier (6 bytes).
+Leave the HOTP length at 6 digits.
 Next, uncheck the box for Hide secret.
 This will display the Secret Key (20 bytes Hex) field.

 Make a note somewhere safe of the Secret Key (20 bytes Hex) value.